dmatthew/my-secret-language/README.md

 Create your own secret language!

 Built with [React](https://reactjs.org) using [Next.js](https://nextjs.org/).
-The My Secret Language app uses the Local Storage API so users can use the app anywhere, even offline.
+The My Secret Language app uses the Local Storage API for storing your dictionary of words.
 It uses function components and React hooks.

+See the app in action at [my-secret-language.vercel.app](https://my-secret-language.vercel.app/).

 ### Features of the app:

 - Add, edit, and delete new words.
-- Translate sentences from English into your secret language.
+- Translate sentences from your native language into your secret language.
 - View all your words in your own language's dictionary.
 - Study your own secret language by using the app's flashcards feature.
-- Can be used offline when you don't have an internet connection.

 |    ![App Home](docs/screenshots/home.png)     | ![App Home](docs/screenshots/add-word.png)  | ![App Home](docs/screenshots/dictionary.png) |
 | :-------------------------------------------: | :-----------------------------------------: | :------------------------------------------: |